Sagi Muki

-Sagi Aharon Muki (or Moki; שגיא אהרון מוקי; born 17 May 1992) is an Israeli Olympic and former world champion half-middleweight judoka.
+Sagi Aharon Muki (or Moki; שגיא אהרון מוקי; born 17 May 1992) is a retired Israeli Olympic and former world champion half-middleweight judoka.
 Muki is the 2019 World Champion.
 He also won the 2015 and 2018 European championships.
 In the 2020 Tokyo Olympics mixed team event, Muki was a member of the Israeli team that won a bronze medal.

 In August 2011, Muki won the European Cup U20 in Berlin in the under 73 kilogram (161-pound) category.
 He won gold medals in February 2013 at the European Open in Tbilisi, Georgia, in June 2013 at the European Open Tallinn, and in October 2013 at the European Open Minsk in the under 73 weight class.
 He won the 2014 Baku Grand Slam in Azerbaijan in the under 73 kg category, and the following month he won another IJF World Tour gold medal, this time at the 2014 Havana Grand Prix in the under 73 kg category.

 Muki is a two-time Israeli judo champion.
 In June 2015, representing Israel at the 2015 European Games in Baku, Azerbaijan, he won the gold medal and the European championship in judo in the under 73 kg weight class.
 Competing for Israel at the 2016 Summer Olympics he came in 5th place in the men's 73 kg event.
 He was ranked No. 1 in the world in March 2019.

 Muki represented Israel at the 2024 Paris Olympics in judo in the men's 81 kg event, and came in ninth, and in the mixed team event, in which Team Israel came in ninth.